cosmos/ibc/spec/ics-007-tendermint-client/README.md

 There is a free parameter here - namely, how far back is `A_1` willing to go (how big can `n` be where `A_1` will still be willing to look up `h_0`, having been updated to `h_0 + n`)?
 There is also a countervailing concern, in and of that double-signing is presumed to be costless after the unbonding period has passed, and we don't want to open up a denial-of-service vector for IBC clients.

-The necessary condition is thus that `A_1` should be willing to look up headers as old as it has stored, but should also enforce the "unbonding period" check on the evidence, and avoid freezing the client if the evidence is older than the unbonding period (relative to the client's local timestamp).
+The necessary condition is thus that `A_1` should be willing to look up headers as old as it has stored, but should also enforce the "unbonding period" check on the misbehaviour, and avoid freezing the client if the misbehaviour is older than the unbonding period (relative to the client's local timestamp).
 If there are concerns about clock skew a slight delta could be added.

 ## Technical Specification